GChristensen/feedxcavator2/README.md

                      :summary (api/render (first (select thread-tree [:.post_text])))))))))))

 ;; extract data from json api
-;; "Custom parameters" field hould contain owner id in the form of following text:
+;; "Custom parameters" field should contain owner id in the form of following text:
 ;; 123
-;; which will be embedded into api url
-(defbackground json-extractor [feed-settings params]
+;; which will be converted to an int and embedded into api url (defbackground json-extractor [feed-settings params]
     (let [api-token "..."
           api-version "1"